Dementia and Eating Issues

 Now let’s shift gears to talk about how to possibly prevent dementia in ourselves and our loved ones.
 A variety of lifestyle factors can assist with preventing dementia – including diet!

-We have heard time and time again about the importance of a healthy diet for maintaining a healthy body weight, reducing our risk of cardiovascular disease, and preventing other chronic diseases, like diabetes and cancer.
+We have heard time and time again about the importance of a healthy diet.
+This may be for maintaining a healthy body weight, reducing our risk of heart disease, and preventing other chronic diseases, like diabetes and cancer.
 As more research is performed and published, we are learning about the connection between diet and brain health.

 What we currently know is that diets low in total fat, saturated fat, and cholesterol, and high in whole grains, fruits, vegetables, low-fat dairy, nuts, poultry, and fish are beneficial in reducing dementia risk (16).

 The MIND (Mediterranean-DASH Intervention for Neurodegenerative Delay) Diet combines principles of the Mediterranean and the DASH diet.
 According to epidemiological studies, compliance to the MIND Diet is associated with reduced risk of Alzheimer’s disease (17).